 In middle-class India it is very normal to have domestic help, we have a maid, a gardener, a lady who irons the clothes and a boy who cleans the car.
 We are not rich, but they are poor.
 There are millions of domestic workers in India, but no followed laws which protect their rights.
 If they meet on an employer who isn’t considerate, their life can be hard.
 We try our best to be good employers and I think they like working at our house.
 But it’s difficult to understand poverty when you don’t know how it feels.
 Sometimes we wonder how they manage, now, as vegetable prices have risen so much.
 But then we shrug our shoulders and go on with our own problems.

 I always look forward to Budhan-da’s arrival in the evening.
 He reaches around 7.30 pm and before he even starts cooking he makes us a cup of his special ginger tea.
-That’s the time I know the day comes to an end, our son will do his last crazy stunts before he goes to bed and the house gets quiet.
+That’s the time I know the day comes to an end, our son will do his last crazy stunts before going to bed.
 If it’s a cold day or we feel indulgent we ask Budhan-da to make us some pakora and he’ll whip up the best pumpkin pakora in no time.

 Ginger Tea & Pumpkin Pakora